WalletConnect/walletconnect-specs/relay/relay-server.md

 ## Definitions

-The following definitions are shared concepts across all JSON-RPC methods for the Iridium API:
+The following definitions are shared concepts across all JSON-RPC methods for the Relay API:

 - **topic** - a target topic for the message to be subscribed by the receiver.
 - **message** - a plaintext message to be relayed to any subscribers on the topic.